OutSystems/docs-product/src/develop/ui/patterns/web/controls/fileupload/fileupload.md

 # File Upload

-You can use the File Upload UI Pattern to allow a user to transfer a file or add content to the application.
+You can use the File Upload UI Pattern to allow users upload files to the app.

-The File Upload pattern is commonly used in a form, but it can also be a stand-alone element.
+The File Upload pattern is commonly used in a form, but it can also be used as a stand-alone element.

 ![](<images/fileupload-image-1.png>)